Knee replacement: Mobile bearing

 A mobile bearing design allows for free motion of the polyethylene within the tibial component.
 Other component designs have the polyethylene member fixed to the tibial component, and only articulate at the femur/polyethylene junction.
 There is no strong evidence that this approach improves knee function, mortality, adverse events, or amount of pain, compared with a fixed bearing approach for total knee replacement.
 Mobile bearing designs are important to ensuring decreased wear rates in hinged knee arthroplasty.

 Minimally invasive

 Minimally invasive procedures have been developed in total knee replacement that do not cut the quadriceps tendon.
 There are different definitions of minimally invasive knee surgery, which may include a shorter incision length, retraction of the patella without eversion (rotating out), and specialized instruments.
 There are few randomized trials, with studies finding less postoperative pain, shorter hospital stays, and shorter recovery times.
-These studies studies have not shown long-term benefits.
+These studies have not shown long-term benefits.